Powerful cartel leader was duped by El Chapo's son into flying to U.S., sources say

 Both men were taken into custody on the tarmac.
 The flight and subsequent landing happened "very quickly and very quietly" with no incident once the men exited the plane, a senior law enforcement official confirmed to CBS News.

-Joaquín Guzmán López, who is known for running cartel finances while keeping a low profile, cut a deal on behalf of him and his brother Ovidio, a senior law enforcement official confirmed to CBS News.
-Three sons of Guzmán Loera —including Ovidio Guzmán López— were charged last year with orchestrating a transnational fentanyl trafficking operation into the United States.
+Joaquín Guzmán López, who is known for running cartel finances while keeping a low profile, cut a deal on behalf of him and his brother Ovidio Guzmán López, a senior law enforcement official confirmed to CBS News.
+Three sons of Guzmán Loera —including Ovidio— were charged last year with orchestrating a transnational fentanyl trafficking operation into the United States.
 Ovidio was extradited to the U.S. in 2023, months after U.S. prosecutors unsealed sprawling indictments against him and his brothers, known collectively as the "Chapitos."

 The Sinaloa Cartel runs "the largest, most violent and most prolific fentanyl trafficking operation in the world," according to U.S. officials.